-- Slowly bring mirror up to eye level and look through sighting hole.
-You will see a bright light spot.
+2. Bring the signal mirror up to eye level while looking through the sighting hole.
+You will see a bright light spot on the mesh.
 This is the aim indicator.

-- Hold the mirror close to the eye and slowly turn and manipulate it so that the bright light spot is on the target.
+3. Hold the mirror close to the eye and slowly turn and manipulate it so that the bright spot (fireball) is on the intended target.

 Note: Never look directly at the sun, that includes through the aiming hole!

-Once you get used to how it works, it becomes very obvious as to the advantage and usefulness of the reflective mesh material and the ‘fireball’ that is created on the mesh when you are aiming the mirror properly at the target.
+Once you get used to how it works, it becomes very obvious as to the advantage and usefulness of the reflective mesh material and the ‘fireball’ that is superimposed on the mesh when you’re aiming the mirror properly at the target.